-Join The CAFÉ TA Center in its new training series, Master Your Personal Narrative: Storytelling As A Leadership Tool, as we broaden the idea of the personal recovery narrative and discuss how you can use your story as a leadership tool in different contexts, including advocacy, executive/organizational leadership, and agency-level systems change.
+The CAFÉ TA Center’s training series, Master Your Personal Narrative: Storytelling As A Leadership Tool, broadens the idea of the personal recovery narrative and discusses how you can use your story as a leadership tool in different contexts, including advocacy, executive/organizational leadership, and agency-level systems change.

-This free six-part webinar series will begin on Tuesday, January 31 at 1:30 PM ET, and recur every Tuesday at the same time through Tuesday, March 7, with each session lasting about 90 minutes.
+This free six-part webinar series began on Tuesday, January 31 at 1:30 PM ET, and recurred every Tuesday at the same time through Tuesday, March 7, with each session lasting about 90 minutes.

-As we will explore in this series, in addition to being foundational to your personal recovery, your recovery story can also be an essential leadership and systems change tool that you can use to lead, create change, and make a difference for others!
+As we explored in this series, in addition to being foundational to your personal recovery, your recovery story can also be an essential leadership and systems change tool that you can use to lead, create change, and make a difference for others!

 - Grounding assumptions about leadership, what it is, and how it looks